ManuGithubSteam/LinJarK/README.md

 I use the German language model from Voxforge: http://voxforge.org/

-More specificly the on from Guenter: http://goofy.zamia.org/voxforge/
+More specific the on from Guenter: http://goofy.zamia.org/voxforge/

 I relay on Guenter to publish new language models (as they wont compile on my machine for some miraculous reason).
 I work actively with him to add new words into the model who can than be understood by Simon and used for doning cool stuff.